indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <span style="color:red">\*now onwards we will call each ticket from GGUS/SSB as an alert</span>

+Let's discuss each block the alerting module is made up of.
 - fetch
-  - fetches saved JSON GGUS or SSB data from the disk (ggus_parser or monit)
+  - fetches saved JSON GGUS or SSB data from the disk (ggus_parser or monit).
-  - maintains a hashmap for seen alerts
-  - map[alert_name] = alert
+  - maintains a hashmap for last seen alerts so that in future we ignore them to avoid multiple copies.
+Hashmap is a key, value data structure with fast lookup operation.
+Here key is alertname and value is the alert data.

 - convert
-  - fetched alerts are input here
+  - fetched alerts are ingested here.
-  - gets converted to JSON data which AlertManager API understands
+  - those alerts get converted to JSON data which AlertManager API understands.

 - post
-  - converted JSON data which contains GGUS/SSB alerts is pushed to AlertManager.
+  - converted JSON data which contains GGUS/SSB alerts is pushed to AlertManager through AlertManager API endpoints.

 - get
-  - Few GGUS/SSB alerts do not have Ending Time, hence open ending.
+  - few GGUS/SSB alerts do not have Ending Time, that means it will need to be handled gracefully when they are resolved.
+So we automate the process of deleting those alerts from AlertManager when they are resolved at the origin.
-  - We fetch GGUS/SSB alerts from AlertManager
+  - fetches GGUS/SSB alerts from AlertManager.
-  - Check with HashMap (which updates), if an alert is resolved or not.
+  - now each fetched alert are checked if it is present in the HashMap (we created in fetch method).
+If available that means it hasn't been resolved yet.
+If it is not present in the Hashmap we deduce that the alert has been resolved and no need to keep it in the AlertManager.
-  - Bundle all resolved alerts
+  - bundles all resolved alerts.

 - delete
-  - All resolved alerts will now have End Time == time.Now()
+  - all resolved alerts will now have End Time equals to present time.
-  - All open ending alerts in AlertManager get new EndTime,
+  - all open ending alerts in AlertManager get new End Time which basically means they are deleted immediately.
-  - thus get deleted

 ## Alerting Service
 <br>
 <div style="display: flex; flex-direction: column; align-items: center;">
 <img src="/assets/img/cern/alert_srv.png" alt="drawing" width="400"/>
-<span>Hello</span>
+<span>Alerting Service diagram</span>
 </div>

+Now we are familiar with the parser, alerting module and their functionalities.
+We will know integrate them to create an alerting service.

 - Parser fetches data and saves to disk
 - Alerting module gets fetched data as input, converts it and pushes to AM.